Family: Lamiaceae (mint)

 In the Home

-- Potpourri
+- potpourri

-- Herbal vinegar - use as a multi-purpose cleaner to disinfect, cleanse and deodorize.
+- herbal vinegar - use as a multi-purpose cleaner to disinfect, cleanse and deodorize

-- Laundry - fill a muslin bag with lavender flowers and toss in the dry with laundry to freshen and disinfect (you could also use a sachet).
+- laundry - fill a muslin bag with lavender flowers and toss in the dry with laundry to freshen and disinfect (you could also use a sachet)

-- Sleep pillow - tuck under pillow or next to the pillow for a good nights rest.
+- sleep pillow - tuck under pillow or next to the pillow for a good nights rest

-- Sachet, muslin bag, or sheer bag filled with blossoms - place in linen closets, drawers, closets, cupboards, etc. burn the dried stalks like incense - can also burn in bundles to disinfect and deodorize, they can also be thrown in the fireplace to burn.
+- burn the dried stalks like incense - can also burn in bundles to disinfect and deodorize, they can also be thrown in the fireplace to burn

-- Use in any of your favorite household cleaner recipes.
+- use in any of your favorite household cleaner recipes

 Uses

-- Sedative, calming and relaxing - in small amounts.
+- Sedative, calming and relaxing - in small amounts

-- Stimulating - in large amounts.
+- Stimulating - in large amounts

-- Relieves tension, stress, anxiety and sleeplessness.
+- Relieves tension, stress, anxiety, and sleeplessness

-- Strengthens the nervous systems, calms anger, agitation, and irritability.
+- Strengthens the nervous systems, calms anger, agitation, and irritability

-- Aids circulation, strengthens and soothes the heart.
+- Aids circulation, strengthens and soothes the heart

-- Headaches and migraines - especially when combined with feverfew.
+- Headaches and migraines - especially when combined with feverfew

 - Very gentle and healing for any concern with babies & children; over tired, fussy, colic, skin problems, first aid, etc.

-- Fungal infections like ringworm, athletes foot, nail fungus, yeast infection, etc. (combine with Tea Tree essential oil for best results).
+- Fungal infections like ringworm, athletes’ foot, nail fungus, yeast infection, etc. (combine with tea tree essential oil for best results)

-- Colds, flu, decongestant, respiratory, asthma, whooping cough, bronchitis.
+- Respiratory, asthma, whooping cough, bronchitis, etc.

-- Inflammation
+- Inflammation internal and external

-- Muscle aches, tension and spasms.
+- Muscle aches, tension, and spasms

 Methods of Use

-- Herbal vinegar, honey, tincture, syrup, salve, creams, and body care products.
+- Salve, creams, and body care products

 Care/Harvesting